-Check my WWW page for up to date information, you are welcome to send me e-mail at firstname.lastname@example.org.
+Check my WWW page for up to date information, you are always welcome to send me e-mail.

-Lectures are from 9am to 9:50am Mondays, Wednesday, and Fridays in SKU, room 116.
+Lectures are from 1pm to 1:50pm Mondays, Wednesday, and Fridays in CRF, room 230.

 CSE 4083 Formal Languages and Automata Theory.
 Presents abstract models of computers (finite automata, pushdown automata and Turing machines) and the language classes they recognize or generate (regular, context-free and recursively enumerable).
 Also presents applications of these models to compiler design, algorithms and complexity theory.
-Prerequisite: CSE 2010, or ECE 2552, ECE 3541.
+Prerequisite: CSE 2010.

 The textbook for the class is: